EduardoHonorato/Linkedin-Clone-ReactJS/README.md

 ```
 After that, you will see the app opened in your web navigator.

+## NOTES
+You can see the project in production here [LINKEDIN CLONE](https://linkedin-clone-eh.netlify.app)

 ## Thank you
 I am available for any questions through the contact below